Conzar/ckan-puppet/README.md

 When adding or editing a resource which links to a file in one of these formats, the DataPusher will automatically try to import its contents to the DataStore.

+### `preview_loadable`
+Defines the resource formats which should be loaded directly in an iframe tag when previewing them if no Data Viewer can preview it.

+Defaults to 'html htm rdf+xml owl+xml xml n3 n-triples turtle plain atom csv tsv rss txt json'

+### `text_formats`
+Formats used for the text preview

+Defaults to not being set in the configuration (since its an empty string)

 ### `apache_headers`
 Sets the apache headers so to control search engine crawls and etc.